Pandemic pranks off the table on April Fools' Day - France 24

 But few are in the mood as the global death toll mounts and billions remain under some form of lockdown.

-The deadly outbreak has already been accompanied by a deluge of online misinformation, making it harder for governments to keep their citizens safe.
+The coronavirus outbreak has already been accompanied by a deluge of online misinformation, making it harder for governments to keep their citizens safe.

 Some are now threatening jail for virus pranks.